pmwachira/D3Visualization/README.md

 # D3Visualization
-Data Analytic dashboard powered by python,Javascript, D3JS and MongoDB using Flask
+Data Analytic dashboard powered by Python,Javascript, D3JS and MongoDB.
+Visualized using Flask and Keen.io

 Data plotted is from https://data.donorschoose.org/docs/overview/